 Newton’s Laws for Kids Must Try Activity

-The Helicopter Balloon is one super fun way to introduce kids to more complex science ideas.
+The Helicopter Balloon is one super fun way to introduce kids to more complex scientific ideas.

-The gases coming from the balloon force the blades to rotate, the blades drive the air downward to cause the helicopter to lift.
-Kids loves this activity.
+The balloon rocket experiment shows Newton’s Third Law of Motion, which states that for every action, there is an equal and opposite reaction.
+The gas coming from the balloon forces the blades to rotate, the blades drive the air down to cause the helicopter to lift.
+Kids love this activity.